Does Indiana Collect an Estate Tax?

-The "pick up tax" is a state estate tax that is collected based on the state estate tax credit that the IRS allowed on the federal estate tax return, IRS Form 706, prior to January 1, 2005.
-Each state had different tax laws with regard to the pick up tax, so the amount that a state would collect varied based on that state's own estate tax laws.
-In essence, however, the overall estate tax bill was not increased or decreased due to the pick up tax.
+Each state had different tax laws with regard to the pickup tax, so the amount that a state would collect varied based on that state's own estate tax laws.
+In essence, however, the overall estate tax bill was not increased or decreased due to the pickup tax.
 Instead, the total tax bill was apportioned between the IRS and state taxing authority.

-So what does this mean in plain English?
-It means that a portion of the federal estate tax was actually taken away from the IRS and instead paid to the decedent's state taxing authority.
-As such, prior to January 1, 2005, if a deceased Indiana resident owed federal estate taxes, then the Indiana Department of Revenue collected the pick up tax from the deceased Indiana resident's estate which was equal to the difference between the state estate tax credit allowed at the federal level and the amount paid in Indiana inheritance tax.
+Previously, a portion of the federal estate tax paid was moved from the IRS, and instead, paid to the decedent's state taxing authority.
+The state's portion was equal to the difference between the state estate tax credit—allowed at the federal level—and the amount paid in Indiana inheritance tax.
+So, before January 1, 2005, if a deceased Indiana resident owed federal estate taxes, then the Indiana Department of Revenue collected the pickup tax from the deceased Indiana resident's estate.

-Effective January 1, 2005, the pick up tax was officially phased out under the provisions of the Economic Growth and Tax Relief Reconciliation Act ("EGTRRA" for short).
-In response to these changes in federal law that phased out the pick up tax, some states that used to collect a pick up tax chose to enact laws that allow the state to still collect a state estate tax.
+Effective January 1, 2005, the pickup tax was officially phased out under the provisions of the Economic Growth and Tax Relief Reconciliation Act (EGTRRA).
+In response to these changes in federal law—that phased out the state's pickup tax—some states chose to enact laws that allow the state to still collect a state estate tax.
 This is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.